Google スプレッドシートとTrelloの連携イメージ

 Scroll down.

-2. Set Required Items
+2. Set Required Fields

 When you click inside the box, the created sheets will be displayed in a list as shown in the image, so select the Google Sheets that you linked with Trello earlier.